Jaws (ride)

-Jaws is an amusement ride attraction based on the Jaws film series and is located at Universal Studios Japan.
-It originally opened at Universal Studios Florida in Orlando in 1990, and another installation later opened at Universal Studios Japan in 2001.
-The ride uses tour boats to take guests through a harbor of the fictional Amity Island, which begins as a leisurely tour that is abruptly interrupted by an attack of the famous great white shark.
-The concept is an expanded version of the Jaws miniature attraction featured in the Studio Tour at Universal Studios Hollywood in California.
-In 2012, the attraction was removed from the Florida theme park to make room for the second phase of expansion for The Wizarding World of Harry Potter.
+Jaws is an amusement ride attraction based on the Jaws film series and is located at Universal Studios Hollywood and Universal Studios Japan.
+It originally opened at Universal Studios Hollywood as part of the Studio Tour on April 10, 1976.
+A standalone ride at Universal Studios Florida in Orlando opened on June 7, 1990, and another installation later opened at Universal Studios Japan on March 31, 2001.
+The Hollywood iteration has the tram through a harbor of the fictional Amity Island, only to be interrupted by an attack of the famous great white shark.
+The Florida and Japan iterations ride uses tour boats.
+On January 2, 2012, the attraction was removed from the Florida theme park to make room for the second phase of expansion for The Wizarding World of Harry Potter.